 But the left-hand side for those of us cycling down Death Road, is the same side as that steep drop-off!
 So we were surprised to learn that we would be cycling on the edge of the cliff side of the Death Road.
-Our natural inclination is to drive on the right, which is further fueled with the fact that there is a scary-as-hell death-drop on the left.
-Yet, it is this left-hand side that you are to ride on.
-Gulp.
+Our natural inclination is to drive on the right, which is further fueled by the fact that there is a scary-as-hell death-drop on the left.
+Yet, it is this left-hand side of Death Road that you are to ride on.
+Gulp!

 Off we went though.
-The ride down this infamous road began as frightening as we had imagined.
+The bike ride down this infamous Death Road began as frightening as we had imagined.
 We cautiously hugged the brakes and tried to stay towards the middle of the road rather than the flirt with death on the left side.

 Speaking of which, biking down Death Road seemed a difficult feat in itself.
 Yet I couldn’t imagine taking some of those tight corners in a car, or worse, a big van!
 The drivers of the support vans that were trailing us must have absolute nerves of steel and pinpoint accuracy!

-If you are not feeling comfortable biking down Death Road, you always have the option to throw your bike on the roof and get into the van.
+If you are not feeling comfortable biking Death Road Bolivia, you always have the option to throw your bike on the roof and get into the van.
 But we honestly felt safer on our two wheels!
 And we continued to build our confidence as we rode onward.

 Over the 55-kilometer downhill ride, you descend from 4,700 meters all the way down to 1,200 meters.
-It is the world’s ultimate rollercoaster, ever bit of the way!
+It is the world’s ultimate rollercoaster, every bit of the way!